mudendahandongwe/GRC/README.md

 ### Business Environment:
 -	*The organization’s role in the supply chain is NOT identified and communicated.*

-The organization needs clear documentation outlining their role within their own supply chain when it comes to cyber security.
+The organization needs clear documentation outlining its role within their own supply chain when it comes to cyber security.
 Mapping of third-party suppliers, classifying suppliers based on criticality and sensitivity.

 ### Governance:
 -	*Organizational information security policy is NOT established.*